 There are a great many side hustles you can do.
 It allows you to make a little extra money while still holding on to your other job.
 There are some things you should consider before you start a side hustle however.
 If it consumes too much of your time and you’re stretched too thin, it might not be worth it.
 You want it to be successful, but you also want it to be easy.
 You want your plan to be realistic and of course successful.
 The most time-consuming part of it should really be in the developmental stages.
 Make sure it’s viable, that the world wants it, and that you have the necessary resources to make it happen.

-What Are You Willing to Let Go Of?
+4. What Am I Willing to Let Go Of?

 Most of us are already full up when it comes to responsibilities in our life.
 You probably have a lot going on with no space to take on anything else.
 If this is the case, adding a little side business to your life might run you into the ground.
 It’s likely you’re going to have to let go of something else in your life.
 This is good practice anyway, as many times we have committed to something that no longer gives us any fulfillment.